 - Lake Sevan

 - Areni-1 Cave Complex

 - Noravank Monastery (UNESCO World Heritage Site)

 - Khor Virap Monastery, Ararat Valley

 Today we continue southwest to Armenia’s capital, Yerevan.
 On the long drive we shall enjoy some of Armenia’s most powerful scenery.
 From Dilijan our route follows the western shore of Lake Sevan, one of the largest freshwater high-altitude (alpine) lakes in Eurasia.

-We follow a major trunk of the trans-Eurasian Silk Route up the Selim Mountain Pass where we visit Orbelian’s Caravanserai, constructed by prince Chesar Orbelian in 1332 for merchants making the long trek through the mountains.
+We then follow a major trunk of the trans-Eurasian Silk Route up the Selim Mountain Pass where we visit Orbelian’s Caravanserai, constructed by prince Chesar Orbelian in 1332 for merchants making the long trek through the mountains.
 The basalt caravanserai, like Armenia’s medieval churches, sports interesting relief sculptures.
 Muqarnas gracing its portal and wall niches reflect the strong influence of Islamic architecture.